Se-Gl/greencss-deprecated/posts-doc/animation-transition-property.md

 | transition-z-index                   | .transition-z-index { transition-property: z-index; }                                     |
 | transition-zoom                      | .transition-zoom { transition-property: zoom; }                                           |

-## How to work transition property
+## How to work with transition property

 All transition classes start with `transition-{keyword}`.
 Most often, `transition-all` is used.
 However, if you want to be more specific about a property, you can also use the respective transition + `{keyword}`.